 Earlier this year, Rackspace redesigned their web site.
 Cautiously I wrote Pat and hinted that I thought the redesign was a step backwards.
-Apparently, Dimitry agrees.

 The focus of the site has become RACKSPACE, not Rackspace’s customers.
 How do I know?
 The copy is all about THEM.
 It is navel-gazing.
 I’m willing to bet their internal marketing department prepared the content.
 It’s a classic mistake.

-At Rackspace they have a concept they call “paper cuts”.
+At Rackspace they have a great concept they call “paper cuts”.
 It’s not one mistake that causes a client to leave them, it is a series of paper cuts.
 Their goal is not to die by papercuts.
 I sincerely hope that this redesign at RackSpace is not a sign of things to come…because death by paper cuts sounds like a pretty awful way to go.